NUTRITION

 And Kamut (pronounced Kuh-moot) is no exception, providing many nutritional benefits.
 Its nutty flavor and versatile profile make it an excellent alternative to whole grains in many dishes.

-In the 20th century, a Montana farmer cultivated Kamut, which slowly grew into the trusted Kamut® brand as it is known today.
+In the 20th century, a Montana farmer cultivated Kamut®, which slowly grew into the trusted Kamut® brand we know today.
 Kamut® is the only brand that guarantees the purity of this ancient grain.

-Kamut® is guaranteed to be non-GMO, never hybridized, certified organic, and surpasses other grains regarding the protein and fiber content and its vitamins, minerals, and antioxidant profile.
+Kamut® is guaranteed to be non-GMO, never hybridized, certified organic, and surpasses other grains in protein and fiber content, as well as vitamins, minerals, and its antioxidant profile.

 The Kamut kernel is almost twice the size of common wheat, with a creamier, nuttier, and richer taste.
 The grains are brown and long and come in various forms, including green Kamut, whole grains, couscous, and flour.